 Even a small fire can produce a significant amount of smoke and soot.
 Not only does smoke and soot travel further than flames, but they cling to walls, ceilings, furniture, cabinets, and almost any surface.
 Soot is acidic, so it will leave thick black stains on almost any surface.
-Removing soot from wood and painted surfaces requires taking action quickly and using the cleaning agents for the job.
+Removing soot damage from wood and painted surfaces requires taking action quickly and using the cleaning agents for the job.
 It can also involve a bit of elbow grease.
 Regardless of the cause of the fire, we look at how to clean soot off walls and woodwork.
 We cover the right soot cleaners to use and what surfaces you can remove soot from.